Skip to content

 A site about contrast sensitivity should be careful here, because the literature on blue-light filters and CSF specifically is small.
 Most RCTs in the Cochrane review measured eye strain, acuity, and sleep; far fewer measured the contrast sensitivity function directly.
 Of those that did, the picture is consistent.

-Leung, Li and Kahn's 2017 pseudo-randomised crossover trial — 80 computer users split between young-adult and middle-aged cohorts, three lens conditions including two blue-blockers and a clear control — measured contrast sensitivity using the Mars chart under both standard and glare conditions.
-They found no significant differences in contrast sensitivity between blue-light filtering and clear control lenses, in either age group, in either lighting condition.
-A longer follow-up extending the wear period reached the same no-difference conclusion.
+Leung, Li and Kee's 2017 pseudo-randomised crossover trial — 80 computer users split between young-adult and middle-aged cohorts, three lens conditions including two blue-blockers and a clear control — measured contrast sensitivity using the Mars chart under both standard and glare conditions.
+They found no significant differences in contrast sensitivity between blue-light filtering and clear control lenses, in either age group, in either lighting condition.4 A separate six-month study by a different group, extending the wear period, reached the same no-difference conclusion for contrast perception.5

 The theoretical reasons this null result is unsurprising: